To switch or not to switch

 But the work on consumer inertia by Professor Waddams and colleagues raises doubts about how actively consumers will respond to these extra data.

-The energy regulator and the CMA have recognised the importance of consumer activity, and work at UEA, in particular that of CCP, will continue to provide valuable evidence on consumer behaviour and to challenge regulatory assumptions.
+Because of consumer inertia, the Government is intervening to control energy prices, which will lower competitive pressure, and will reduce rather than encourage switching as available savings from changing fall.
+Work at UEA, in particular that of CCP, will continue to provide valuable evidence on consumer behaviour and to challenge regulatory assumptions.

 Explore more UEA research